• Skip to Content

 Professors

-• Nicholas Castle - PhD (Pennsylvania State University)
+• Nicholas Castle - PhD (Pennsylvania State University

 • Darren Liu - DPH (University of Pittsburgh)

-Associate professors
+Associate professor

 • Erik Carlton - DrPH (University of Kentucky)

-Assistant professors
+Assistant professor

 • Sarah Woodrum - DrPH (University of Illinois - Chicago)

-Admissions for 2025-2026
+Admissions for 2026-2027

 If you are ready to apply to West Virginia University School of Public Health, the admissions team is here to assist you.